Black Friday Liability for New Jersey Retailers

 Practical Takeaway

 Treat Black Friday as a special operation with its own plan, team, and record set.
-Make sure the plan matches the expected surge.
-Train and position staff.
+Ensure the plan matches the expected surge.
+Train and position staff effectively.
 Control entry and flow.
 Inspect at intervals that fit the pace of the sale.
-Document what you did.
+Document everything you did.
 Lock down video and logs if an incident occurs.
 Align contracts and insurance before the event so risk is shared as intended, not argued after the fact.
 This approach reduces injuries and places the retailer in the best position if a claim is filed.

 For more information about your legal rights or to schedule a consultation, please contact the Law Offices of Peter J. Lamont at www.pjlesq.com, call 201-904-2211, or email info@pjlesq.com.